TeaPotGames27/Minesweeper/README.md

 # Minesweeper
-A low level Minesweeper game either playable in your browser, or downloadable to open in a new tab.
+A low level Minesweeper game downloadable to open in a new tab.
 It is completely coded in HTML.
 3 Presets:
   - Beginner: 9x9, 10 mines
   - Intermediate: 16x16, 40 mines